Have you ever wondered if you had the right number — and type — of bank accounts? Well, you’re not alone.

 Brannon Lambert, a CFP at Canvasback Wealth Management LLC agrees.

-If you’re married, you might consider joint accounts, Ford notes.
+If you’re married, you might consider joint bank accounts, Ford notes.

 “If you’re married, you’ll be just fine with one checking account and one savings account.
 Your checking account should have enough cash in it to help you sleep at night and allow you to easily pay bills and credit cards off in full each month,” Ford says.
 “Your single savings account should hold your emergency savings fund of at least three months of essential living expenses and debt payments.”